 107 Jamz Celebrates Black History Month – Today In Black History February 27th [VIDEO]

-This Black History month we salute African American who made American history.
+This Black History month we salute African Americans who made and continue to make, American history.

-In 1902 on this day, world-renowned opera singer and the first African American soloist to perform at the White House.
+In 1902 on this day Marian Anderson, a world-renowned opera singer, became the first African American soloist to perform at the White House.

 At age of sixty-five, she became the fourth black woman in American history to earn a Doctorate of Philosophy degree.
 On this day in 1964, she died at the ripe old age of 105.
 Her memorial was held in a chapel on the campus of Saint Augustine's College, where her academic career began.
-She was buried alongside her husband at the City Cemetery in Raleigh.
+She was buried alongside her husband, at the City Cemetery in Raleigh.

 Believe it or not, pages 26 and 27, of every new United States passport, contains her following quotation: "The cause of freedom is not the cause of a race or a sect, a party or a class - it is the cause of humankind, the very birthright of humanity."
 Because of her contributions, in 2009, the United States Postal Service, released a commemorative stamp in Cooper's honor.